Enroll Your Child

 Big Brothers Big Sisters also provides child safety tips to you and your child, and we welcome your questions and feedback.
 Throughout the life of the match, our professional staff will be in ongoing communication with you, your child, and your child's Big.
 It's the best way to build a strong relationship that will have the greatest impact on your child's future success.

-Additionally, we ensure that all volunteers go through Impact U which is a comprehensive training on being a “Big”, developmental stages of childhood and adolescence, recognizing child abuse, scenarios they might encounter with their “Little” and the agency’s role in supporting the Match.
+Additionally, we ensure that all volunteers go through pre-match training which is a comprehensive training on being a "Big", developmental stages of childhood and adolescence, recognizing child abuse, scenarios that might encounter with their "Little" and the agency's role in support the Match.

 Furthermore, we offer information and resources on cyberbullying, school motivation, developmental stages of youth, and a volunteer handbook on child safety.

 You'll Feel the Impact as much as your child

 A study for Big Brothers Big Sisters found that kids matched with a Big Brother or Big Sister:

 - are more confident